 Later on, Katherine turned her phone around and showed me hundreds of vegetable transplants that had been donated to the community garden, 90% of which were dead and dying because no one wanted them.
 “I planted all the free transplants I could”, Katherine told me, “but there are so many.

-“Why is it that I pass people begging on the street as I walk to the garden, yet only six of us come out here to grow food?”, Katherine wondered to me.
+“Why is it that I pass people begging for food on the street as I walk to the garden, yet only six of us come out here to actually grow food?”
+Is it too much to expect people to work for their food when they’re given a very simplified chance to have a vegetable garden?”, Katherine wondered out loud to me.

-Even where I live now, deep in rural Canada, fewer than 1 household in 25 bothers with any sort of a vegetable garden.
-There’s good soil all around us, yet most people eat California vegetables from the Valumart year-round.
+Even where I live, deep in rural Canada, fewer than 1 household in 25 bothers with any sort of a vegetable garden.
+Actually, it may be closer to 1 in 100.
+There’s good soil all around us, yet most people eat California tomatoes from the Valumart year-round.
 Why is this?
-I’m convinced it’s because fewer and fewer people are discovering a hidden truth about life, the truth that the right kind of physical work becomes the best kind of leisure.
+I’m convinced it’s because fewer and fewer people are discovering a hidden and valuable truth about life, the truth that the right kind of physical work in the open air becomes the best kind of leisure.
+Notice I said “becomes”.
+It doesn’t start that way.
+The fact is, except in a few rare cases, the enjoyment of physical work is an acquired taste.
+You have to buckle down at first, then it becomes something that’s not only enjoyable, but revitalizing.

-The first step towards discovering the joy of gardening labour (or any other kind of honest, outdoor manual labour) is to understand that there are two kinds of tiredness in life.
+The first step towards discovering the joy of gardening labour (or any other kind of honest, outdoor manual work) is to understand that there are two kinds of tiredness in life.
 There’s tiredness that comes from dealing with too many sit-down tasks in a mentally draining indoor work environment.
-I call this “office tired” , it’s debilitating and there’s no shortage of it these days.
+I call this “office tired” , it’s debilitating and there’s no shortage of it these days for most people.

 On the other hand, there’s the tiredness that comes from productive physical labour in the sunshine and fresh air.
 This is “real tiredness” and it’s the kind of thing you get from serious gardening (and other outdoor work).
-Real tiredness keeps you fit, it helps you sleep at night, and gives you a healthy glow.
+Real tiredness keeps you fit, it helps you sleep at night, it boosts your appetite and it gives you a healthy glow.
 Trouble is, real tiredness is hardly ever experienced these days.
 Why is that?

 When you come home at the end of the day with a bad case of “office tired”, the temptation is to “relax” in front of the internet, TV news, social media or some other passive screen experience.
 This is a big mistake, and more and more people are making it.
 Most of our young people, in particular, are completely addicted to the draw of the screen.
-I wonder if Steve Jobs really understood the full effect of the smartphone revolution he launched onto the world.
-I wonder if he knew how powerfully it would pull people away from reality and into the passive and reclusive world of screen addiction.
+I wonder if Steve Jobs really understood the full effect of the smartphone revolution he launched when he set out to “change the world”.
+That’s a strange term, is it not?
+The implication is that “change” is good, but not always so.
+Joseph Stalin “changed the world”, but not in any way to be proud of.
+I wonder if Steve Jobs ever guessed how powerfully his “smart phone” concept would pull people away from reality and into the passive and reclusive world of screen addiction and plenty of “office tired”.
 Probably not.

 More than ever, what we need is a taste for wholesome, vigorous, physical work that gets you dirty and tired.
 When you come to feel the glowing sense that the best part of your day is what you accomplish with your hands outdoors as the sun goes down, you’ve arrived.